Charlie Goode

 A graduate of the Fulham Academy, Goode began his senior career in non-League football, before breaking into League football with Scunthorpe United in 2015.
 A loan to Northampton Town in January 2019 led to a permanent move to the club at the end of the 2018–19 season.
 Following victory in the 2020 League Two play-off final, Goode transferred to Championship club Brentford, with whom he was promoted to the Premier League in 2021.
+Following an injury and illness-affected spell in which he appeared sparingly, Goode transferred to Stevenage in 2024.
 He was capped by England C at international level.

 Club career

 Early career

 Goode began his youth career as a forward, before being moved back through midfield to right back.
 After a spell with hometown club Watford, he joined the Fulham Academy at the age of 10 and was released at age 16 in 2012.
 Goode dropped into non-League football and after a season with Harefield United U18, he gained his first experience of senior football with Hadley, A.F.C.
 Hayes and Hendon between 2013 and 2015.
 He was a part of the 2014–15 Hendon squad which reached the Isthmian League Premier Division play-off final and won the 2014–15 Isthmian League Cup and London Senior Cup.
 A growth spurt during the 2014–15 season saw Goode move from right back to central defence.